 This also outlines only a sample of the harmful chemicals mishandled at the WEA facility, along with some of their known health effects on those exposed.

-If there’s park in your neighborhood or community that you think could use some extra care and attention, send us an email and let us know.
+If there’s a park in your neighborhood or community that you think could use some extra care and attention, send us an email and let us know.
 Whether it’s litter clean-up, planting flowers, or general maintenance, we’re always looking for new places to make a difference.
 Tell us the name of the park and why you think it should be our next project.

 We’re here to help bring positive change, one park at a time!